As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 8. Belgian Beer

-The Belgian Beer gets its own spot on this list because of the country’s exceptional beer history.
-While it comes in many forms, the flavor is unmistakable: spicy, with a sweet aftertaste.
+The Belgian Beer gets its own spot on the list of 10 types of beer because of the country’s exceptional beer history going as far back as 2,000 years.
+While it comes in many forms, the flavor is unmistakable — spicy, with a sweet aftertaste.
 The high alcohol content makes Belgian beers a popular choice as well.

 If you go out to drink, you’ve probably seen some Trappists floating around.
 Similar to the English Abbeys, Trappists are beers that have been brewed under the supervision of monks.
 Does it get any cooler than that?